calliope-project/calliope/docs/creating/techs.md

 ### Adding your own parameter

-You can also add any new parameter you like, which will then be available to use in any [custom math](../custom_math/index.md) you want to apply.
+You can also add any new parameter you like, which will then be available to use in any [math you want to additionally apply](../user_defined_math/index.md).
 The only requirements we apply are that it _cannot_ start with an underscore or a number.

 We also have a check for any parameter starting with `cost_`.